MicrosoftDocs/cloud-adoption-framework/docs/strategy/inform/ai.md

 - *Improved efficiency and agility*.
 Automate repetitive tasks to save time and reduce operational costs.
 - *Enhanced decision making*.
 Get data-driven insights to support more accurate and timely decisions.
 - *Improved customer experience*.
-Get personalized interactions and improved satisfaction and loyalty.
+Get personalized interactions and improved customer satisfaction and loyalty.
 - *Scalability and financial efficiency*.
 Expand your capabilities without proportional increases in cost.
 - *Innovation*.
 Unlock new products, services, and business models.
 - *More value from data*.
 Extract new value from your existing data.